alphatroya/assetmate-cli/README.md

 Find a pretty name for a HEX color using www.thecolorapi.com API.

-## Generate
+## Add color

-Use name for a color from previous command and add it to the output Assets.xcassets folder.
+Use name for a color from previous command and add it to the Assets.xcassets folder.

 ## Inspect

-Look out for a given color in the Assets.xcassets folder and print its name if founded.
+Search for a given color in the Assets.xcassets folder and print its name if founded.

-## Add
+## Add image

 Add a new *.pdf resource to the Assets.xcassets folder.